15 Popular Software as a Service Examples | SaaS Platforms

 Recent McKinsey & Company report suggests that the software industry’s technology analysts will continue to grow as a service market and anticipate that by 2024, SaaS products will grow at nearly $200 billion.

 Famous Examples Of SaaS Products

-Salesforce remains at the forefront of the cloud computing revolution it helped to create as the most essential software as a service application.
+Salesforce remains at the forefront of the cloud computing revolution, it helped to create the most essential software as a service application.
 The customer relationship management solution allows companies to gather all customer information, prospects and leads within a single online platform, allowing authorised employees to access critical information at any time on any connected device.

 Salesforce lends an average of 37% to its customer sales tools to boost customer loyalty and satisfaction.

-The best about Lumen5 is its automated AI workflow which determines the text based scene length and also calculates the text position based on the user’s selected media file.
+The best thing about Lumen5 is its automated AI workflow which determines the text based scene length and also calculates the text position based on the user’s selected media file.
 The keywords are automatically highlighted.
 These are some of the things which make Lumen5 such an amazing SaaS product.

 - Microsoft Office 365